lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

     return {"item_id": item_id}
 ```

 In this case, `item_id` is declared to be an `int`.
-This provides editor support, checking for errors, and more.

 With this type declaration, FastAPI gives you automatic request "parsing".
-If you go to `http://127.0.0.1:8000/items/3` in your browser, the response will be:
+If you go to `http://127.0.0.1:8000/items/3` in your browser, the value `"3"` from the path is parsed and converted into the integer `3`.

+The response will be:

 ```json
 {
   "item_id": 3
 }
 ```

-Because the value `"3"` from the path is parsed and converted into the integer `3`.

 ### Data Validation